Home

 c) The courses which must be taken according to the order of years in the curriculum, which students want to retake to improve their Cumulative Grade Point Average, and/or to take in NI status.

-(6) Those students with unregistered status who wish to register for the current semester must apply to the program coordinator/head of academic board concerned by stating and documenting a valid reason until the termination of the designated add/drop period for the semester.
+(7) Those students with unregistered status who wish to register for the current semester must apply to the program coordinator/head of academic board concerned by stating and documenting a valid reason until the termination of the designated add/drop period for the semester.
 The RO registers the students whose excuses are accepted by the academic board concerned and who meet the registration requirements.

 Course withdrawals

-ARTICLE 22 - (1) Students may withdraw from a course in which they have registered subject to the following rules:
+(1) Students may withdraw from a course in which they have registered subject to the following rules:

 a) Course withdrawal is done in the tenth week of the semester concerned.

-e) Students may withdraw from one course only in one semester.
+c) Students may withdraw from one course only in one semester.

-g) Students may not withdraw from the courses included in the first two semesters of the curriculum.
+e) Students may not withdraw from the courses included in the first two semesters of the curriculum.

-i) Students with a minimum course load or below in a semester may not withdraw from a course.
+g) Students with a minimum course load or below in a semester may not withdraw from a course.

-Part III
+PART III

 Examinations, Assessment and Graduation

-Attendance and examinations
+Attendance and Examinations

-ARTICLE 23 - (1) Students must attend the theoretical and practical class hours, examinations and other academic studies as required by the instructors.
+(1) Students must attend the theoretical and practical class hours, examinations and other academic studies as required by the instructors.

 (2) The attendance of students is monitored by the instructors.

-(3) The effect of student attendance on the right to take the mid-term and final examinations and on the letter grades for a semester; the mid-term examinations, homework assignments, practical applications and other similar studies for which the students are responsible and the effect of these on the letter grades for a semester; and the conditions to take the final examination, if any, are determined by the instructors and announced to the students through course syllabus at the beginning of the semester.
+(3) The effect of student attendance on the right to take the mid-term and final examinations and on the letter grades for a semester; the mid-term examinations, homework assignments, practical applications and other similar studies for which the students are responsible and the effect of these on the letter grades for a semester; and the conditions to take the final examination, if any, are determined by the instructors and announced to the students in the course syllabus at the beginning of the semester.

 (4) At least one mid-term examination and one final examination are given for each course.
 The courses which do not require a mid-term and/or final examination are determined by the program coordinator concerned and the RO is informed of these.

 (6) The examination dates of the courses for which mid-term examinations are given are determined by the program coordinator concerned upon the proposals of the course instructor/instructors and announced within the first four weeks of a semester.
-The examination dates of multi-section must courses taken by the students of multiple programs are determined and announced by the program coordinator/head of academic board concerned in coordination with the RO.
+The examination dates of multi-section compulsory courses taken by the students of multiple programs are determined and announced by the program coordinator/head of academic board concerned in coordination with the RO.

 a) The times and dates of the final examinations are determined and announced by the RO following consultations with the program coordinator/head of academic board concerned.